T-Rizzle12/Custom-Gmod-Bot/README.md

 - The bot will attack any NPC that is hostile them and its "owner" (The player that created it)
 - The bot, if it has a medkit, will heal itself and any players nearby it, although the bot's owner is prioritized.
 - The bot can enter the vehicle the bot's owner is in.
 This includes most modded vehicles and chairs.
 See "Issues"
-- Support for most custom/modded weapons, see "Issues" for more information.
+- Support for most custom/modded weapons.

 ## Bot Cheats
 I know what you are thinking, but these are needed to make the bot fun and easy to use.